OSInside/kiwi/doc/source/image_types_and_results.rst

-  An image representing an expandable disk image. {kiwi} can also produce an installation ISO for this disk image by setting `installiso="true"` in the :ref:`\<preferences\>\<type\><sec.preferences>`) section or a tarball including the artifacts for a network deployment by setting `installiso="true"`.
+  An image representing an expandable disk image. {kiwi} can also produce an installation ISO for this disk image by setting `installiso="true"` in the :ref:`\<preferences\>\<type\><sec.preferences>`) section or a tarball including the artifacts for a network deployment by setting `installpxe="true"`.
   For further details see :ref:`expandable_disk`.
 The results for `oem` can be: